 - Use A Velcro Or An Adhesive Fabric Tape

-The key is to make sure that you don’t wrap your earphones in random ways, instead follow some tried-and-tested methods to keep them functioning properly.
-At the same time, it’s important to store them at a proper place where the sensitive cords don’t get roughly pulled and don’t lie under any unnecessary weight.
-A handful of tips and folding techniques can come in handy in getting rid of the hassle of untangling them every time you want to work or listen to music.
+The key is to make sure that you don’t wrap your earphones in random ways.
+Instead, follow some tried-and-tested methods to keep them functioning properly.
+At the same time, it’s important to store them properly where the sensitive cords don’t get roughly pulled and don’t lie under any unnecessary weight.
+A handful of tips and folding techniques can come in handy in eliminating the hassle of untangling them every time you want to work or listen to music.

 A Note On Wireless Earphones